 We provide a caring, Christian ethos for the school, which inspires a shared enthusiasm for life and learning.
 We recognise the potential in every child and will help them to develop as confident, rounded individuals equipped to be successful in the modern world.

-A Church inspection of the school took place in June 2019 and found the school to be ‘outstanding’ in its distinctiveness and effectiveness as a Church of England school.
+A Church inspection of the school took place in June 2019 and found the school to be ‘good’ in its distinctiveness and effectiveness as a Church of England school.
 The inspection concluded that:-

 - The school’s Christian vision expresses well what is important at St. Mary’s.
 It enables pupils, whatever their background, to access a rich and diverse curriculum.